The Way of being

 The dynamic of being as being frames the following dynamics.

 Though fp implies that cosmoses can form in large increments—even a single step—such saltation is expected to be rare.
 The main dynamic of the emergence and formation of cosmoses is (i) emergence of transients from the void (ii) selection of those transients that are near symmetry and therefore of extended duration (iii) from transients, repetition of the transient – selection process.
-Laws (‘physics’) emerge with symmetry.
+Laws (e.g., as in physics) emerge with or are expressions of symmetry.

 We observed, above, that the dynamic of being as being frames the ‘lower level’ dynamics.
 There are also implications from the lower level (form and formation, above; our world, below), to the higher.
 However, the low to high implication is probabilistic rather than necessary.
 Thus, incremental formation from (relatively) stable to new (relatively) stable systems is more likely than saltation.